 Adventures in the Favela – Part 02 – Tania became a prostitute.

-Tania was a bit too sexual, every week she appeared with a new guy, waiters, tourists, surfers, rich guys, poor guys; she was very democratic.
-Both of the girls had come to town for the same job, subscription sales for a left wing magazine.
-Tania didn’t last a month there and without anywhere to stay, with drug habits, with great appetite and not knowing anyone in town she ended up in the oldest profession in the world; prostitution.
+I soon discovered that Tania was in fact too sexual.
+Every week she told us about a new guy: a waiter, a tourist, a surfer, a rich guy, a poor guy, a guy from another state; she was very democratic.
+The two girls continued to be friends and I got to know their story.
+They knew each other from Florianopolis and had come to Rio for the same job, subscription salesgirls for a left wing magazine.
+Tania didn’t last a month in the job and was fired after having a huge argument with a boss who tried to have sex with her.
+Now, jobless, without any money to pay her rent, with drug habits, with a great sexual appetite and knowing no one except Rosa in town, she ended up in the oldest profession in the world; prostitution.

-After she entered the trade the friends she brought to visit us in the Favela flat became more interesting.
-One day she appeared with two legitimate Italian mafiosi, a pale guy wearing a heavy ring and the other one was a huge guy with a beard, resembling the Trinity duo Bud Spencer and Terence Hill.
-They were cool dudes, they took us out for dinner and had loads of cocaine on them.
-The next week she turned up with a South African yacht man who was touring the world and who was relieved to find someone who spoke English and who ended up confessing to me in tears that he had fallen in love with Tania.
+With money coming in, she lived in several places, but everywhere she landed, she managed to argue with someone, be hated by everyone and being kicked out of the house.
+She would come to us when she was in a crisis, after so many bad experiences we ended up having pity on her and allowing her to rent a spare room.
+In the beginning it was pretty cool, the friends she started brining to visit us in the Favela flat were actually interesting.
+One day she appeared with two legitimate Italian mafiosi, a scrawny pale guy wearing a heavy ring and the other one was a huge guy with a beard, together they resembled a duo that had starred a series of western comedy films called Trinity, with Bud Spencer and Terence Hill.
+The Italians were cool and had plenty of money, they took us out for many times dinner and were very generous with their never ending supply of cocaine.
+Another time she turned up with a South African yacht man who was touring the world and who was happy to find someone who spoke English when he met me.
+To my disbelief, he ended up confessing to me in tears that he had fallen in love with Tania, who perhaps because of this had a deep disrespected for the poor fellow and kept loathing him in Portuguese.
 Then there was Pierre Alain, a Swiss guy on a sexual safari through Latin America who ended up becoming her boy friend and a personal friend of mine to this very day.

-One night she knocked on the door in tears saying that she had been thrown out of her room because of a drunken fight with the landlord and we invited her to come to live with us for a while.
-Because I was her best friend’s boyfriend nothing ever happened between us and I became a kind of paternal confidant who gave her a lot of “white nosed” advice.
-The friendship made me take her to work every evening, her “point” was a night club next to Lido square on Avenida Atlantica, Copacabana’s beach promenade, at the time its curb “the Calcadao” was the biggest open air brothel in the world.
-As a gesture of gratitude she paid for the gas money and constantly supplied us with generous small plastic bags of “powder”.
+Because I was her best friend’s boyfriend nothing ever happened between us and I became a kind of paternal confidant who gave her a lot of advice.
+Our friendship made me take her to work every evening.
+Her “point” was in a night club next to Lido square on avenida Atlantica, Copacabana’s beach promenade.
+This was the the place with the best girls on the entire strip.
+I would leave here there and watch girls of all sizes colors and ages swarm over rich and strange lookimng tourists from all over the world.
+As a gesture of gratitude, she not only paid the rent and for the gas, but she also constantly supplied us with generous small plastic bags filled with white power.

-Tania had a talent for reading tarot card and was into Umbanda the Afro-Brazilian religion.
-She sometimes gave us sessions “incorporated” by a “pomba-gira” spirit; I can not remember her predictions but she did guess some pretty amazing things.
-Apart from her sessions, when she got drunk the pomba gira business got heavy, and stopping it was a problem.
+On her spare time, Tania had a talent for reading tarot cards and was into Umbanda the Afro-Brazilian religion.
+She sometimes gave us reading sessions “incorporating” a demonic spirit called “pomba gira” – turn-around dove -; and sometimes she guessed some pretty amazing things.
+When she was not doing her sessions and got drunk, the “pomba gira” business got heavy and stopping her was a problem.
 Things got worse when she started calling her work colleagues for card sessions and partying after work at dawn.
-Despite living on the border of the Favela I had a job and had to get up early to give English classes.
+I began to get pissed off with the whole thing because, despite living on the border of the Favela I had a job and had to get up early to give English classes.

-On one occasion she was going to travel that same morning with a suitcase I had lent her.
-She arrived with a friend at four in the morning and started doing her “pomba-gira” passes.
-That woke me up, pissed me off and I went in to tell her to cut it out because I had to work in a few hours time.
+On one occasion, she was going to travel that same morning with a suitcase I had lent her.
+She arrived with some friends at four in the morning and started doing her Umbanda stuff.
+That woke me up on the wrong foot.
+I got very angry and I went in to the living room to tell her to cut it out because I had to work in a few hours time.
 The “entity” didn’t like that and started swearing at me, at one point she started calling me a dirty Jew, and that was it, I got my suitcase back and told her not to come back after her trip.

-It took a long time for me to hear about Tania again, a couple years later someone told me that she was working in the sex trade in Switzerland and was buying a house for her mother in Florianopolis.
+It took a long time for me to hear about Tania again, a few years later someone told me that she was working in the sex business in Switzerland and was buying a house for her mother in Florianopolis.
 The old woman thought that she had found a great job as a secretary there.